simphony/simphony-framework/README.rst

 - https://github.com/simphony/simphony-common/releases/tag/0.1.3, version 0.1.3

-The simpony plugins that are compatible with this release:
+The SimPhoNy plugins that are compatible with this release:
 are:

 - https://github.com/simphony/simphony-jyulb/releases/tag/0.1.1, version 0.1.1